Huberrrr/react-boilerplate/README.md

 ## npm scripts

-`npm start:prod` use this for testing production builds
+`npm run lint` used by other scripts (**you should not need to run this**), used for checking code style

-`npm run start:dev` use this for developing and testing changes
+`npm run test` use this for running jest test cases

-`npm run build:prod` use this create a production build before deploying
+`npm run build:prod` use this to create a production build before deploying

+`npm run build:dev` used by other scripts (**you should not need to run this**), creates build for development

+`npm run start:prod` use this for running a production build

+`npm run start:dev` use this for running a development build with active changes